alphagov/government-service-design-manual/service-manual/making-software/open-source.md

 ## Security and open source

-Keys, passwords and other secrets need to be stored safely and securely away from source code following [Kerckhoffs's principle](http://en.wikipedia.org/wiki/Kerckhoffs%27_principle).
+Keys, passwords and other secrets need to be stored safely and securely away from source code following [Kerckhoffs' principle](http://en.wikipedia.org/wiki/Kerckhoffs%27_principle).
 Whilst it is possible to publish a project initially built in private, coding in the open means confronting this separation of concerns early during development.

 This separation of project code from deployed instances of a project is good development practice, and using open source enables developers to easily fork and experiment with multiple development, and operations to quickly spin-up multiple test and integration environments without encountering limits of licensing.